HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * Properly balanced kushan ships vs swarmers to better reflect hw1c gameplay.
 Corrected swarmer behavior so they dock correctly, and don't stop attacking unexpectedly.
 #### Mission 3
 * Increased the cryo tray health to be closer to hw1c gameplay.
 (Gearbox increased the health on most Kushan/Taiidan ships to balance vs Hiigaran/Vaygr upgrades, but forgot some campaign only ships).
+* After salvaging the first frigate for RU, the remaining frigates are now properly captured like in hw1c.
 #### Mission 4
 * Bentusi Trade research costs have been increased to align with normal research costs.
 However if your in a bind, you may be offered a discount.
 * The objective is now complete as soon as the carrier is killed, rather than after the explosion animation finishes (to prevent a timing error).